 Another survey conducted by McKinsey revealed that 46% of US shoppers already pay for an online streaming service and 15% have subscribed to an eCommerce service within one year of the survey.

-The core benefit of subscription business models is providing tangible advantages for both buyers and sellers.
-For customers, the value of subscription lies in “Convenience.”
-And for businesses, the value lies in the ability to guarantee revenue through recurring sales.
+The core benefit of subscription eCommerce business models is providing tangible advantages for both buyers and sellers.
+For customers, the value of a subscription lies in “Convenience.”
+And for businesses, the value lies in the ability to guarantee revenue through recurring sales. especially the subscription revenue model in eCommerce.

-Here are more obvious benefits of subscription business models from the consumer’s and business’s point of view:
+Here are the more obvious benefits of subscription eCommerce business models from the consumer’s and business’s point of view:

 1. Offering Convenience to Customers